 Dotonbori Museum Namikiza entrance with traditional Japanese theater masks, Osaka.

 Get your booking confirmed instantly

-Entry to Dotonbori Museum Namikiza
+Admission to Dotonbori Museum Namikiza

-Japanese-speaking guide (optional)
+Use of Japanese-speaking guide (optional)

-Kabuki actor transformation photo shoot (optional)
+Ticket for Kabuki actor transformation photo shoot (optional)

-Mawari-butai experience (optional)
+Experience with Mawari-butai (optional)

-15-30 min multilingual video & quiz (optional)
+One multilingual video & quiz session lasting 15-30 min (optional)

+Dotonbori Museum Namikiza entrance with traditional Japanese theater masks, Osaka.